-The distinction between (\ref{eq:1.1}) and (\ref{eq:1.2}) becomes more clear when we regard (\ref{eq:1.2}) as a semi-Markovian causal model \cite{tian2006characterization}.
-Following its causal reading \cite{pearlbiometrika}, we can represent each variable $z_i$ in a DAG $G$ on vertices $\{z_1,\ldots,z_p\}$ using a deterministic function:
+The distinction between (\ref{eq:1.1}) and (\ref{eq:model}) becomes more clear when we regard (\ref{eq:model}) as a semi-Markovian causal model \citep{tian2006characterization}.
+Following its causal reading \citep{pearlbiometrika}, we can represent each variable $z_i$ in a DAG $\mathcal{G}$ on vertices $\{z_1,\ldots,z_p\}$ using a deterministic function:

-where $\Pi_i$ is the parents of node $z_i$ in $G$ and $u_i$ are noises, sometimes also referred to as background variables.
+where $\Pi_i$ is the set of parents of node $z_i$ in $G$ and $u_i$ are noises, sometimes also referred to as background variables.
 The model (\ref{eq:3}) is \textit{Markovian} if the noise variables $u_i$ are jointly independent, and it is \textit{semi-Markovian} if they are dependent.
-Now for a data matrix $X$ with $n=2$ and $p=3$, consider the DAG models implied, respectively, by \eqref{eq:1.1} and \eqref{eq:1.2} over all six random variables $x_{11},x_{12},x_{13},x_{21},x_{22},x_{23}$.
-Under SEM (\ref{eq:1.1}) we model $x_1=(x_{11},x_{12},x_{13})$ and $x_2=(x_{21},x_{22},x_{23})$ using the same SEM and assume they are are independent, as shown in Figure~\ref{fig:1}.\footnote{Independent background variables are often omitted in the graph, but we include them here to better illustrate the differences between the two models.} In contrast, the model proposed in (\ref{eq:1.2}) allows observations to be dependent by relaxing the independence assumption between $\varepsilon_{1k}$ and $\varepsilon_{2k}, k=1,2,3$.
-If we use dashed lines to link correlated background variables, we arrive at a semi-Markovian DAG model as shown in Figure~\ref{fig:2}.
-For learning with such data, as in our case, the correlations among $\varepsilon_i$ will reduce the effective sample size; therefore, we will have to take the distribution of the correlated $\varepsilon_i$ into account.
-As demonstrated in our numerical experiments, naive application of existing methods that ignore the correlation among $x_i$'s often results in a large number of false positive edges.
+Now for a data matrix $X$ with $n=2$ and $p=3$, consider the DAG models defined, respectively, by \eqref{eq:1.1} and \eqref{eq:model} over all six random variables $x_{11},x_{12},x_{13},x_{21},x_{22},x_{23}$.
+Under SEM (\ref{eq:1.1}) we model $x_1=(x_{11},x_{12},x_{13})$ and $x_2=(x_{21},x_{22},x_{23})$ using the same SEM and assume they are independent, as shown in Figure~\ref{fig:1}.\footnote{Independent background variables are often omitted in the graph, but we include them here to better illustrate the differences between the two models.} In contrast, the model proposed in (\ref{eq:model}) allows observations to be dependent by relaxing the independence assumption between $\varepsilon_{1k}$ and $\varepsilon_{2k}, k=1,2,3$.
+If we use dashed edges to link correlated background variables, then we arrive at a semi-Markovian DAG model as shown in Figure~\ref{fig:2}.
+In general, the variables $x_{i1}, \ldots, x_{ip}$ in each individual under the semi-Markovian model satisfy the same conditional independence constraints defined by a DAG, while the background variables $\varepsilon_{1j}, \ldots, \varepsilon_{nj}$ across the $n$ individuals are dependent.
+When estimating the DAG structure with such data, the correlations among individuals will reduce the effective sample size.
+Therefore, we need to take the distribution of the correlated $\varepsilon_i$ into account.